Voici une liste de publications représentatives, organisée par année de parution. Pour une liste complète, voir mon CV.

 Social attention is reported to be crucial for the development of social skills, and, according to the social cognitive developmental theory, is fostered by social interactions.
 Autism is of central importance to the study of social attention, as autism is characterized by atypical social interactions and low social attention, both linked according to the social motivation theory to diminished social interest.
 Much evidence for positing low social interest in autism comes from eye-tracking studies, which, however, lack ecological validity.
 Our study documents social attention and physiological arousal, within close to real-life settings, in autistic children, as well as in their neurotypical peers, matched on gender and mental or chronological age.
 To explore the potential influence of partner familiarity or of the conversational topic, children gaze and electrodermal activity were recorded while they engaged in watercolor activities with, first a familiar and, next, an unfamiliar adult experimenter, who both introduced various topics.
 Autistic and neurotypical children exhibited comparable attention to their partners’ eyes.
 Notably, across all groups, heightened visual attention was directed to familiar rather than unfamiliar partners.
 Moreover, parallel arousal patterns emerged, with all children displaying increased skin conductance responses during more engaging topics and when looking at their interactional partner’s eyes.
 These findings underscore the task- and context-dependent nature of social attention and highlight the role of familiarity in an ecologically valid context.
 The absence of group differences challenges the universality of the social cognitive developmental theory and questions the scope of the social motivation theory of autism.

 Dumont, C., Belenger, M., Eigsti, I.-M., & Kissine, M. (2024).
 Enhanced pitch discrimination in autistic children with unexpected bilingualism.
-Autism Research, online first.
+Autism Research, 17(9), 1844–1852.

 Some autistic children acquire foreign languages from exposure to screens.
 Such unexpected bilingualism (UB) is therefore not driven by social interaction, rather, language acquisition appears to rely on less socially mediated learning and other cognitive processes.
 We hypothesize that UB children may rely on other cues, such as acoustic cues, of the linguistic input.
 Previous research indicates enhanced pitch processing in some autistic children, often associated with language delays and difficulties in forming stable phonological categories due to sensitivity to subtle linguistic variations.
 We propose that repetitive screen‐based input simplifies linguistic complexity, allowing focus on individual cues.
 This study hypothesizes that autistic UB children exhibit superior pitch discrimination compared with both autistic and non‐autistic peers.
 From a sample of 46 autistic French‐speaking children aged 9 to 16, 12 were considered as UB.
 These children, along with 45 non‐autistic children, participated in a two‐alternative forced‐choice pitch discrimination task.
 They listened to pairs of pure tones, 50% of which differed by 3% (easy), 2% (medium), or 1% (hard).
 A stringent comparison of performance revealed that only the autistic UB group performed above chance for tone pairs that differed, across all conditions.
 This group demonstrated superior pitch discrimination relative to autistic and non‐autistic peers.
 This study establishes the phenomenon of UB in autism and provides evidence for enhanced pitch discrimination in this group.
 Acute perception of auditory information, combined with repeated language content, may facilitate UB children’s focus on phonetic features, and help acquire a language with no communicative support or motivation.